HoergerL/42_push_swap/README.md

 # 42_push_swap

 Push_swap is about programming a <b>sorting algorithm</b>, with 2 stacks, stack a and stack b.
-At the beginning of your sorting algorithm all of the elements are  placed on stack a.
+At the beginning of your sorting algorithm all of the elements are  placed on stack a (this is implemented with a gerneric linked list).
 You can only use the following operations;
 1. sa - swap a: swap the first 2 elements of stack a
 2. sb - swap b: swap the first 2 elements of stack b